MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/deads-fried-rice.md

 - food
 - chicken
 - asian
-- spicy
 - rice
 ---

 # Ingredients
-- Chicken:
-    - 1 chicken thigh
-    - 1 tbsp shaoxing wine
-        - subst: 1 tbsp chicken stock and 1 tsp of lemon juice
-    - 1 tbsp soy sauce
-    - 1 tbsp gochujang
-    - 1 tsp ground ginger
-    - 1 tsp garlic powder
-    - 1 tsp salt
 - Rice:
-    - 1 cup rice (uncooked)
+    - 100g of jasmine rice (uncooked)
-    - chicken stock
+    - 100g of water[^1]
-        - subst: water
+    - vegetable oil
-    - &frac12; onion (diced)
-    - 2 eggs (scrambled)
+    - 3 eggs (scrambled)
+    - 1 medium red onion (finely diced)
     - 1 inch knob of ginger (minced)
-    - 1 clove of garlic (grated)
+    - 2 cloves of garlic (minced)
+    - 1 tbsp sesame oil
-    - 1 tbsp soy sauce
+    - 1 tbsp chili oil
-    - 1 tbsp sambal oelek
+    - 1 tbsp cilantro (minced)
-    - 2 birdseye chilies (thinly sliced)
     - 1 green onion (thinly sliced)
+- Sauce:
+    - 2 tbsp soy sauce
+    - 1 tbsp oyster sauce
+    - &frac12; tbsp lime juice

 # Instructions
-- Chicken:
-    1. Carve chicken thigh (if necessary), removing bone and skin, and cut into bite size pieces.
-    1. Mix all other ingredients into a bowl and add chicken.
-Mix until chicken is covered.
-    1. Set aside and let marinade for at least 45 minutes or overnight.
-- Rice:
-    1. Add vegetable oil to seasoned wok on medium-high heat.
-    1. Once wok is smoking, add egg, cook until bubbles are seen from the side.
-    1. Flip eggs, cook for 10 more seconds.
-    1. Cut the now solid disk of egg into manageable pieces small enough to mix into the rice.
-    1. Set eggs aside, wipe out remaining bits from wok, and add more oil.
-    1. Once wok is smoking a bit, add marinated chicken, cook until brown.
-    1. Flip chicken, cook until other side is brown.
-    1. Optional: toss the chicken to get a bit of browning around the rest of the chicken.
-    1. Cook rice using chicken stock.
-    1. Use the rice for something and come back to it the next day.[^1]
+1. Add rice and water to rice cooker.
+Cook to completion and spread over a plate before putting it in the fridge to be chilled.
-    1. Add soy sauce and garlic to a bowl, mix together.
+1. To a small bowl, add all of the sauce ingredients and stir to combine.
+Set aside.
+1. To a wok on medium-high heat, add the vegetable.
+When the oil starts smoking, add the egg.
+1. Cook until the egg is done, chop it up with the spatula, add it to a bowl and set it to the side.
-    1. Add vegetable oil with ginger to seasoned wok on medium heat, cook until ginger slightly browns.
+1. Add oil to wok and reduce to medium-low heat.
+1. Add the onion.
+Cook until translucent.
-    1. Add onion, cook until onion is slightly transleucent.
+1. Add garlic and ginger.
+Cook until fragrent.
-    1. Increase heat to medium-high, and add rice.
+1. Increase heat to medium-high and add cooked rice.
+Stir and toss throughout the cooking process.
-    1. Flatten rice with spatula, toss.
-Repeat several times until rice is hot and the rice is mostly broken up.[^2]
-    1. Add chicken.
-Toss until combined.
+1. Cook for about 30 seconds and then add the sesame oil and chili oil.
+Continue tossing and stiring.
-    1. Add soy sauce and garlic mix to rice by streaming it down the side of the wok.
+1. Add the sauce by streaming it down the sides of the wok.
+Immediately resume mixing the rice.
-    1. Toss until rice is completely coated with soy sauce mix.
-    1. Add sambal oelek.
-Toss until combined.
-    1. Add eggs.
-Toss until combined.
-    1. Add chilies and green onion.
-Toss until combined.
+1. Add the cilantro and green onion.
+Mix for another minute and then pour into a bowl for serving.
-    1. Serve.

-[^1]: Alternatively, you can set it on a plate and set it in the fridge for around 45 minutes.
-[^2]: If added the rice fresh or hot, don't do this as you'll squash the rice.
-Also, avoid chopping the rice, just rely on pressing it down with the spatula.
+[^1]: I know it probably seems weird to measure water out for rice like this but a 1:1 ratio of dry rice to water gives the best result when the rice is going to be fried soon thereafter.